01 of 10

 How to Choose the Best Tomatoes

 How often have we all bought perfect looking tomatoes at the store only to bite into flavorless mush?
 Once is one time too often, quite frankly.
-While I can't guarantee these tips will forever save you from such a fate, they should keep such incidences to a bare minimum.
+While we can't guarantee these tips will forever save you from such a fate, they should keep such incidences to a bare minimum.

 - Look Don't worry about tomatoes with weird shapes.
 Even cracked skin is okay, but leaking juice and soft spots are not.